-A significant portion of Mr. Kropp's practice consists of counseling public companies on ongoing corporate legal matters, including federal securities reporting requirements and corporate governance issues.
-He represents issuers and underwriters in capital markets financings.
-His public offering experience includes initial public offerings, follow-on equity offerings and convertible debt offerings.
-Mr. Kropp also advises early stage private companies on formation and financing issues and equity and compensation matters.
-His venture capital experience includes representing investors and issuers in initial- and late-stage venture capital financings.
-In addition, Mr. Kropp represents public and private companies in mergers and acquisitions, including acquisitions of both public and private companies by public companies and financial buyers.
-Learn more about Mr. Kropp’s practice and how he can support your startup on WilmerHaleLaunch.com.
+A significant portion of Mr. Kropp's practice consists of counseling public companies in ongoing corporate legal matters, including federal securities reporting requirements and corporate governance issues.
+He represents issuers and underwriters in capital markets financings, including initial public offerings, follow-on equity offerings and convertible debt offerings.
+Mr. Kropp advises public and private companies at all stages on the range of issues they face, and he represents investors and issuers in initial- and late-stage investments.
+Learn more about how Mr. Kropp can support your startup on WilmerHaleLaunch.com.

 Prior to attending law school, Mr. Kropp worked as a legislative and press aide in the office of United States Representative William Delahunt, and as a legislative intern in the office of United States Representative Gerry Studds.